-- Pick out something for the teacher the first day (peaches from the farmers’ market, cute monogrammed stationery, more gift ideas here and on this DoSayGive pinterest board).
+- Pick out something for the teacher the first day (peaches from the farmers’ market, cute monogrammed stationery, more gift ideas here and on this DoSayGive Pinterest board).

-- First day of school photo in front yard or in front of school holding a personalized sign with what grade they are entering.
+- First day of school photo in front yard or in front of school holding a personalized sign of what grade they are entering.
 (There’s a plaque at our school on a stone wall and some families take their child’s photo next to it so they can see his/her growth through the years!)

 - First day of school photo edited with different things about child around him (good for baby or scrapbook!)